-4.3.2.4 Performing Risk Analyses-Simulation (Guides E1369 and E2506) is one technique for developing probability distributions of transportation surface costs when evaluating the economic risk in undertaking a transportation surface project.
+4.3.2.4 Performing Risk Analyses-Simulation (Guides E1369 and E2506) is one technique for developing probability distributions of bridge costs when evaluating the economic risk in undertaking a bridge project.
 Use individual elements and group elements in this classification for developing probability distributions of elemental costs.
 From these distributions, build up probability distributions of total costs to establish project contingencies (Practice E1946 and Classification E2168) or to serve as inputs to an economic analysis.

-4.3.2.5 Structuring Preliminary Project Descriptions During the Conceptual Design Phase-This classification facilitates the description of the scope of the project in a clear, concise, and logical sequence for presentation to the client; it provides the basis for the preparation of more detailed elemental estimates during the early concept and preliminary design phases, and it enhances communication between designers and clients by providing a clear statement of the designer's intent.
+4.3.2.5 Structuring Preliminary Project Descriptions During the Conceptual Design Phase-This classification facilitates the description of the scope of the project in a clear, concise, and logical sequence for presentation to the client; it provides the basis for the preparation of more detailed elemental estimates during the early concept and preliminary design